|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 Our first day sets the pace for the rest of our days on the river.
 This day will be a mix of on the water rowing and time in the outdoor classroom, much like each day of this trip.
 Typically, we spend a few hours on the water in the morning, sometimes stopping for a great hike or a refreshing swim.

-At lunchtime we pull over to a sandy beach and enjoy a delicious picnic.
+At lunchtime we pull over to enjoy a delicious picnic.
 After feasting and a guide-led class on river running, we get back in our boats and watch the desert panoramas slowly develop in-between bursts of thrilling whitewater.

 Mid- to late-afternoon, we stop and make camp.
 You grab your bags and set up your tent while the guides take care of the kitchen and “living room”—camp chairs and the site for tonight’s campfire (if permitted).
 This is also a time to learn from the guides on the gear, camp set up, and cooking in the backcountry.
 Before long, you’ll be savoring pleasing hors d’oeuvres and the beverage of your choice—delicious as these refreshments are, they always taste better after a day on the river!

 After a satisfying feast, the evening is yours to spend however you wish.
 Maybe music, stories or jokes will bring us together tonight; maybe the popping of the fire, the whisper of the river and the clarity of the big, star-filled sky will encourage silent reflection on the amazing wilderness that is, for now, our home.

 Your days begin with the morning light turning the canyon walls the colors of sunrise.
 Fresh coffee and tea are waiting for you when you get up; grab a cup, sit back and take in the glory of the awakening river.
 Soon breakfast is served, and once you’ve eaten your fill, you’ll pack up your things as the guides break down camp, then our new day’s adventure begins.